lambdaisland/daedalus/README.md

 ## Support Lambda Island Open Source

- is part of a growing collection of quality Clojure libraries and tools released on the Lambda Island label.
+daedalus is part of a growing collection of quality Clojure libraries and tools released on the Lambda Island label.
 If you are using this project commercially then you are expected to pay it forward by [becoming a backer on Open Collective](http://opencollective.com/lambda-island#section-contribute),